-Action Lead person Carried out Governors to abide by the Scheme for Financing Schools, the School's Financial Value Standard (SFVS), the School's Schedule of Financial Delegation and act within the law in an open, honest and trustworthy manner Monitored by Chair of Governors and Chair of Finance Committee over the past year.
-Ensure an effective system of internal financial control exists within the school, that it is clearly documented in the school's own Financial Procedures and evidenced by compliance with the SFVS.
-Headteacher (with assistance of finance officer) Take responsibility for reviewing the control systems in place and undertake regular checks for assurance that controls are being correctly applied.
-Headteacher in conjunction with Budget Holders Ensure recruitment procedures established to ensure all staff are vetted correctly prior to commencing their employment.
-Headteacher (assisted by person carrying out HR procedures) Ensure statements of employment or undertaking include reference to the school's Fraud Policy Headteacher (assisted by person carrying out HR procedures) Ensure Disciplinary procedures are in place to deal any acts of misconduct by school employees.
-Chair of Staffing Committee (or similar) Inclusion of Fraud policy and Whistle-blowing policy in Staff Handbook Headteacher (assisted by person carrying out HR procedures) Inclusion of Fraud policy and Whistle-blowing policy in staff induction programmes Headteacher (assisted by person carrying out HR procedures) Inclusion of Fraud policy and Whistle-blowing policy in governor's induction programmes Chair of Governors (assisted by person carrying out HR procedures) Staff should not accept personal gifts, hospitality, or benefits of any kind from a third party that may be seen to compromise their integrity.
-4 Headteacher to maintain a gifts and hospitality register Publicise the school's commitment to fighting fraud, e.g. providing information on its website and school documents, such as the prospectus Headteacher
+Action Lead person Carried out Governors to abide by the Scheme for Financing Monitored by Chair of Schools, the School's Financial Value Standard Governors and Chair of (SFVS), the School's Schedule of Financial Finance Committee over the Delegation and act within the law in an open, past year. honest and trustworthy manner pust year.
+Ensure an effective system of internal financial Headteacher (with assistance control exists within the school, that it is clearly of finance officer) documented in the school's own Financial , Procedures and evidenced by compliance with the SFVS.
+Take responsibility for reviewing the control Headteacher in conjunction systems in place and undertake regular checks for with Budget Holders 2 assurance that controls are being correctly , č applied.
+Ensure recruitment procedures established to Headteacher (assisted by ensure all staff are vetted correctly prior to person carrying out HR commencing their employment.
+3 procedures) Ensure statements of employment or undertaking Headteacher (assisted by include reference to the school's Fraud Policy person carrying out HR procedures) Ensure Disciplinary procedures are in place to deal Headteacher (or if necessary, any acts of misconduct by school employees.
+Chair of Governors) assisted by person carrying out HR duties Inclusion of Fraud policy and Whistle-blowing Headteacher (assisted by policy in Staff Handbook person carrying out HR procedures) Inclusion of Fraud policy and Whistle-blowing Headteacher (assisted by policy in staff induction programmes person carrying out HR procedures) Inclusion of Fraud policy and Whistle-blowing Chair of Governors (assisted policy in governor's induction programmes by person carrying out HR procedures) Staff should not accept personal gifts, hospitality, Headteacher to maintain a or benefits of any kind from a third party that may gifts and hospitality register be seen to compromise their integrity.
+4 Publicise the school's commitment to fighting Headteacher fraud, e.g. providing information on its website and school documents, such as the prospectus

-&lt;sup>2 The term 'Budget Holder might refer to a different member of stuff' staff such as the finance officer or School Burser
+2 The term 'Budget Holder might refer to a different member of stuff staff such as the finance officer or School Burser

-$^{3}$ Schools should already have in place strong controls around Safeguarding that will assist with this.
+3 Schools should already have in place strong controls around Safeguarding that will assist with this.

-$^{\rm 4}$ Schools may be able to find more information on the HCC Grid to assist with this.
+4 Schools may be able to find more information on the HCC Grid to assist with this.

-8 Contacts

-Shared Internal Audit Service
+8 Contacts Shared Internal Audit Service